broadinstitute/chronos/README.md

 # Installation
+**IF YOU ARE USING A MAC WITH AN M1 PROCESSESOR** Pip's installation of tensorflow WILL NOT work (as of: 06/07/2023).
+Here is a suggested procedure to get tensorflow installed on M1 machines: https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706.
+Make sure you can successfully import tensorflow in python before installling Chronos: from the console run `python` then `import tensorflow` and veryify that the kernel doesn't crash.

-Download, navigate to the Chronos directory, and run
+Download, navigate to the Chronos directory, and in a console run

 `    $ python setup.py install`